Atlas of plant and animal histology

 The interventricular septum (or ventricular septum) is composed of cardiac muscle lined by endothelium.
 The interauricular septum (or atrial septum) is thinner and shows the same tissular organization as the interventricular septum, although it is a fibrous structure in some parts.

-Cardiac valves are connective tissue covered by endothelium.
-From the inner to the outer part, each valve is made up of three layers: fibrosa, spongiosa and ventricularis.
-They contain different types of connective tissue: dense, loose, and dense, respectively.
+Cardiac valves consist of connective tissue covered by endothelium.
+From the inner to the outer part, each valve is made up of three layers: fibrosa, spongiosa, and ventricularis.
+They comprise different types of connective tissue: dense, loose, and dense, respectively.